dsl-unibe-ch/vegetation-anomalies/README.md

 Where zoom_levels should be in the format: `<from>-<to>`, where from and to are integers and from <= to.
 A typical value would be "0-13".

-processes indicates the number of parallel processes to use for tiling, to speed up the computation.
+processes indicates the number of parallel processes to use for tiling to speed up the computation.

 The optional start_date_index (0-based) parameter indicates from which date to start.
 By default, it is set to 0, which means to start from the beginning.
 This parameter is useful to continue interrupted